Brian Sweeney honored with $25,000 FLAG Award grand prize for excellence in teaching

 Mr. Sweeney with alumni.
 (Katherine Lian)

 “If I’m being recognized for anything, I think it’s just that I can help plan out a lot of things.
-In a weird way I think that’s what a teacher’s job really is.
-You organize time.
-It’s like you’re a party planner, but the people who show up are the important part, they make the party,” Mr. Sweeney said.
-“I’m very lucky because every time we plan something great, you all—students, teachers, everybody involved—do brilliant amazing things that make those things worthwhile.”
+In a way, I think that’s what a teacher’s job really is.
+We organize time.
+We’re daily party planners, but the party depends on the guests,” Mr. Sweeney told The Classic after receiving the award.
+“I’m very lucky because every time we plan something great, you all—students, teachers, everybody involved—do brilliant amazing things that make the party memorable.”

 While Mr. Sweeney is not yet sure of what he will do with the $25,000 grand prize (aside from possibly taking his family to Legoland at his youngest son’s request), he shared a potential plan for the $10,000 arts-based grant.
 “Since Ms. Laverde was the reason I got the award,” he said, “I figured we would fund the Reading Initiative for another year, and then I would give the remainder to the Starling Press.
 So about $7,000 to the Starling Press and $3,000 to the Reading Initiative.”